airavata-courses/MayDay/README.md

-Kubernetes and docker instaler script
+Kubernetes and docker installer script

 clone this repo and branch